When were we founded?

 How does a Montessori class work?

 Authentic Montessori classrooms are very inviting, and they contain a unique set of materials to facilitate the children’s learning.
-The following characteristics are typical of Montessori environments:
+The following characteristics are typical of authentic Montessori environments:

 Mixed Age Group: Montessori classes at all levels have multi-age groupings, usually in three-year spans.
 The class becomes a “family,” with much learning and support between older and younger children.